 Year 8 Metals (Semester 2)

-Students now have a clear understanding of the workshop and its environment and will have gained confidence working with materials.
-They will be able to follow a working drawing to make their own tool box and express their design qualities in making a candelabra.
+Students now have a clear understanding of the workshop and its environment and will have gained confidence in working with materials.
+They will be able to follow a working drawing to make their own toolbox and express their design qualities in making a candelabra.

-Technologies provides students with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.
+In Year 11 and 12, Technologies will provide students with authentic learning challenges that foster curiosity, confidence, persistence, innovation, creativity, respect and cooperation.
 These attributes are necessary when using and developing solutions to make sense of complex ideas and relationships in all areas of learning.
 Technologies help students to be regional and global citizens, capable of actively and ethically communicating and collaborating.